micmejia/bible-dump/AMPC/Mark/Mark 14.md

-And they began to show that they were sad _and_ hurt, and to say to Him one after another, Is it I? _or_, It is not I, is it?
+And they began to show that they were sad and hurt, and to say to Him one after another, Is it I? or, It is not I, is it?